-Hafez, a cornerstone of Persian literature, was born on October 12, 1315, in Shiraz, Persia.
-Known as Shams-ud-Din Muhammad Hafez-e Shirazi, his birth marked the beginning of a life that would leave an indelible mark on poetry and culture.
-Hafez’s name, meaning “memorizer” or “keeper,” reflects his mastery of the Quran, a testament to his early scholarly pursuits.
-When was Hafez born?
+Hafez, a cornerstone of Persian literature, was born around 1315 CE in Shiraz, Persia (modern-day Iran).
+Known as Shams-ud-Din Muhammad Hafez-e Shirazi, his birth marked the beginning of a literary legacy that would profoundly shape Persian poetry and culture for centuries.

 When Was Hafez Born?